Keyes, Lethbridge & Condon: History

 Keyes, Lethbridge & Condon was established in 1951 as Keyes, Smith, Satterlee & Lethbridge, the partnership of Arthur H. Keyes Jr., Chloethiel Woodard Smith, Nicholas Satterlee and Francis D. Lethbridge.
 All four had met working in the office of Berla & Abel, which was known as an incubator for young design talent.
-They were modernists and their work adhered to the architectural principles of the modern movement.
+They were modernists, and their work adhered to the architectural principles of the modern movement.
 In 1956 the firm was divided into two new firms, Keyes & Lethbridge and Satterlee & Smith.
 Smith's firm, which became Chloethiel Woodard Smith & Associates in 1963, was the largest woman-owned architectural practice in the country.

-In 1958 Keyes & Lethbridge were joined by a third partner, David H. Condon, and the firm was renamed Keyes, Lethbridge & Condon.
-In the 1960s the firm developed into the strongest design firm in the district, and was well known for large residential and institutional projects.
+In 1958 Keyes & Lethbridge was joined by a third partner, David H. Condon, and the firm was renamed Keyes, Lethbridge & Condon.
+In the 1960s the firm developed into the strongest design firm in the district and was well known for large residential and institutional projects.
 In their designs, the partners adhered to the architectural principles of the modern movement.
 During this time they completed several award-winning projects, including the Tiber Island Cooperative Homes and the River Road Unitarian Universalist Church in Bethesda, both completed in 1965.
 The firm declined in size in the 1970s, but in 1973 they were joined in partnership by Colden Florance, a former employee.

 Florance brought into the firm a focus on new project types, especially commercial projects.
 Lethbridge withdrew from the partnership in 1975 and the firm was renamed Keyes Condon Florance.
 The increase in new projects led to significant growth, and in 1985 four new partners, Thomas Eichbaum, Philip Esocoff and David King, were added.
-Florance, Eichbaum, Esocoff and King adopted a more pluralistic approach to design than the founders, and embraced postmodernism and other contemporary trends.
-During these years the firm completed many office buildings as well as the conversion of historic buildings into the National Building Museum (1985), the National Museum of Women in the Arts (1987) and the National Postal Museum (1993).
+Florance, Eichbaum, Esocoff and King adopted a more pluralistic approach to design than the founders and embraced postmodernism and other contemporary trends.
+During these years the firm completed many office buildings as well as the conversion of historic buildings into the National Building Museum (1985), the National Museum of Women in the Arts (1987), and the National Postal Museum (1993).
 In 1991, as Keyes and Condon moved towards retirement, the name of the firm was extended to Keyes Condon/Florance Eichbaum Esocoff King.
 This was reduced to Florance Eichbaum Esocoff King in 1992.

 In 1995 Esocoff withdrew from the partnership, and the firm returned to its former name of Keyes Condon Florance.
-In October, 1996 Florance and SmithGroup announced plans to merge Keyes Condon Florance into SmithGroup's Washington office, creating the largest architectural office in the city.
+In October 1996, Florance and SmithGroup announced plans to merge Keyes Condon Florance into SmithGroup's Washington office, creating the largest architectural office in the city.
 The merger took effect at the start of 1997.
 Florance's initial role was as managing director of the office.
 He retired in 2011.